 Rehab For Codependency

-At PCP we take the illness of codependency very seriously; we know the damage and harm it can cause.
+Our rehab centre staff take the illness of codependency very seriously; we know the damage and harm it can cause.
 Individuals that suffer can fall into isolation, deep depression and even contemplate suicide.

 We feel it is important that we provide an affordable and highly effective solution for those suffering from codependency alongside any other addiction.
 Our CQC registered UK rehabs provide a safe haven and professional treatment for those suffering from all manner of addictions.
 We offer primary, secondary and third stage living rehab at a cost that is affordable to most.

-The treatment you receive whilst at our rehab will be delivered by an elite team of qualified addiction professionals, including Doctors, Nurses, Psychotherapists, Counsellors and Holistic therapists.
+The treatment you receive whilst at our rehab will be delivered by an elite team of qualified addiction professionals, including Doctors, Nurses, Psychotherapists, Counsellors and Holistic Therapists.
 Our London rehab also specialises in treating victims of domestic violence, which can be another form of codependent relationships.